alfredats/PDPA-DBNO_reactCamunda/README.md

 Open `eventDriven.bpmn` and `investment-strategy.dmn` with Camunda Modeler and [deploy them](https://docs.camunda.org/get-started/quick-start/deploy/#use-the-camunda-modeler-to-deploy-the-process).

-Upon successful deployment of the BPMN process & DRD diagram, `cd` to project root and run `yarn start`. `react-scripts` should take care of the rest.
+Upon successful deployment of the BPMN process & DRD diagram,
+ 1. `cd` to `resources` and run `node worker.js`
+ 2. `cd` to project root and run `yarn start`.

+`react-scripts` should take care of the rest.